pit-ray/win-vind/README.md

 <br>

 ### Editor Mode
-It enable to emulate Vim when use general text editors, for instance, `notepad.exe` or `Microsoft Office Word`.
+It enables to emulate Vim when using general text editors, for instance, `notepad.exe` or `Microsoft Office Word`.
 The target is each caret of text controls.
 In other words, you can operate a text editor that mainly control by a mouse with key binds of the original Vim.
 <br>
 <br>